1. Ferrovial

 Other duties:

-• Establish and supervise a mechanism whereby employees and other persons related to the Company, such as Directors, shareholders, suppliers, contractors or subcontractors can report any irregularities of potential significance, including financial or accounting irregularities or those of any other nature, related to Ferrovial, that may be noticed within the Company or the Group.
+• Establish and supervise a mechanism whereby employees and other persons related to the Company, such as Directors, shareholders, suppliers, contractors or subcontractors can report any irregularities of potential significance, including financial or accounting irregularities or those of any other nature, related to the Ferrovial Group, that may be noticed within the Company or the Ferrovial Group.

 • Supervise compliance with the internal regulations on corporate governance and of conduct on the securities markets and make proposals to improve them, also ensuring that the corporate culture is aligned with its purpose and values.
-In particular, report upon the Related Transactions that must be approved by the General Shareholders’ Meeting or the Board of Directors and prepare a report on the related-party transactions which will be published on the website of the Company sufficiently far in advance of when the Ordinary Shareholders’ Meeting of the Company is held.
+In particular, report upon the related party transactions that must be approved by the General Meeting or the Board pursuant to applicable law, and prepare a report on the related party transaction if required by applicable law.

-• Periodically assess the effectiveness of the compliance programme and the updating proposals that the Compliance Department submits to the Board of Directors for its continuous improvement, and ensure that the Compliance Department has the personal, technical and material means and the capability necessary to perform its duties.
+• Periodically assess the effectiveness of the compliance programme and the updating proposals that the compliance department submits to the Board for its continuous improvement, and ensure that the compliance department has the personal, technical and material means and the capability necessary to perform its duties.

 • Ensure in general that the internal control policies and systems established are applied effectively in practice.